ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 **Trees**

 Binary Tree Right Side View - done
-Kth Smallest Element in a BST
-Binary Tree Maximum Path Sum
+Kth Smallest Element in a BST - done but can be optimized Populating Next Right Pointers in Each Node II = done but can be optimized Binary Tree Maximum Path Sum - done
-Diameter of Binary Tree
+Diameter of Binary Tree - done
-Serialize and Deserialize Binary Tree
-Populating Next Right Pointers in Each Node II
-Binary Tree Vertical Order Traversal
+Serialize and Deserialize Binary Tree - in progress Binary Tree Vertical Order Traversal - in progress

 **Backtracking**